Back Burn at Balbirnie

 At Balbirnie Park, river restoration works are planned at a number of locations along the burn: These include:

-• Replacement of stone and gabion bank protection for more sustainable bank protection solutions that provide long-term erosion protection while minimising impacts to biodiversity
+• Where bank protection is still needed, replacement of stone and gabion baskets with more sustainable bank protection solutions that provide long-term erosion protection while minimising impacts to biodiversity

-• Installation of ‘large wood’ structures (large pieces of natural wood like tree trunks) in the channel at Balbirnie to mimic the natural presence of wood in rivers, improving the habitat within the burn
+• Installation of ‘large wood’ structures (large pieces of natural wood like tree trunks) in the channel to mimic the natural presence of wood in rivers, improving the habitat within the burn

 See map below for the proposed works at Balbirnie Park.